 'The Curse' (1987)

 At some point between “Stand by Me” and joining the ranks of Starship Enterprise, child actor-turned-geek icon Wil Wheaton starred in this tale — an H.P.
-Lovecraft-based tale, no less — of a Tennessee farm that experiences some, well, difficulties, after a slime-oozing meteorite crash lands on the property.
+Lovecraft-based tale, no less — of a Tennessee farm that experiences "difficulties" after a slime-oozing meteorite crash lands on the property.

 As one would expect, it doesn’t take long for said slime to pollute the water table, at which point things on the farm take a turn for the weird.
-While the farm’s crops continue to grow in even greater abundance than before, the produce is just a wee bit off despite its healthy appearance.
+While crops continue to grow in even greater abundance than before, the produce is just a wee bit off.
 How about a farm-fresh salad of puss-seeping lettuce and blood-squirting tomatoes?
 Maggot-filled apples, anyone?
-Soon, the farm animals become violent and, soon after that, the farmer’s wife transforms into a fire poker-swinging, wart-covered she-beast.
-As any dutiful teenage son would do after his mother drinks water contaminated by space aliens and turns into a raging monster, young Zack Crane (Wheaton) is forced to lock up Ma in the fruit cellar.
+Soon, the farm animals become violent and, soon after that, the farmer’s wife transforms into a wart-covered she-beast.
+As any dutiful teenage son would do after his mother drinks water contaminated by space aliens, young Zack Crane (Wheaton) is forced to lock up Ma in the fruit cellar.
 In the end, an agent from the Tennessee Valley Authority saves the day.

 'Let's Scare Jessica to Death' (1971)